 In 2014 the very popular Dartford Crossing removed it’s payment booths and now, instead of stopping at the barriers to make payment, motorists either have to pay the charge in advance or alternatively; make payment by midnight the following day.
 The payment system is called the Dart Charge and is very similar to the Transport for London (TfL) Congestion Charge scheme and in fact, has the same red C logo.
-Approx 50 million vehicles used the Dartford Crossing each year.
+In 2016 alone, there were 99 million chargeable journeys made at the Dartford Crossing

 How does the Dart Charge work?

 When a vehicle makes a crossing, number plate reading cameras, lasers and tag readers identify the vehicle to see how much needs to be paid.
 If a Dart Charge account has been set up then the required payment will automatically be deducted.

 How much is the Dart Charge?

 Between the hours of 10pm and 6am there is no charge to use the Dartford Crossing.
 At all other times, the Dart Charge is payable and the amount varies according to the vehicle class which is detailed here.

 Vehicle class B: £2.50